Published on September 15, 2023

 Social life at St Andrews

-Everything in St Andrews is very close together which is convenient and makes socializing very easy for students.
+Everything in St Andrews is very close together which is convenient and makes socialising very easy for students.
 This leads to bumping into people frequently in town and the University buildings – making this town seem like a home from home, especially at the beginning of your journey at Medical School.
-St Andrews has always ranked very highly in terms of its student satisfaction, and the small nature of the town and large student population means that something is always happening to get involved.
+St Andrews ranks very highly in terms of its student satisfaction.
+The small nature of the town and large student population means there are always plenty of things to do.
 From strong student traditions to plenty of restaurants, cafés, and pubs throughout the town, and the many student accommodations and beautiful outside surroundings, there is truly something for everyone.
 For students who may fancy nipping out of this scenic town and visiting a bigger city, Dundee and Edinburgh are only bus rides away.

 Societies and Clubs at St Andrews